rsgsrinivasan/CentimeAssignment/README.md

-# Alpha Vantage daily stock time series API test Library
+# Alpha Vantage daily stock time series API testing Library

 The present library tests the alpha vantage api for daily time series data.

 The library is designed to be used with the behave BDD test framework

 ## Prerequisites
-Python 3.8
+Python 3.8.5

 ## Installation